jamessaslow/dwave-leap-qubos/README.md

 <h2> Table of Contents</h2>

-This project contains several Jupyter Notebook (.ipynb) files containing working examples of QUBO implementation in DWave's solvers.
+This project contains several Jupyter Notebook (.ipynb) files containing worked-out examples of how to use DWave's API in solving a variety of QUBO problems

+# 1) Simple
+# 2)